arjunmat/slack-chat/README.md

 2. Call Slack-Chat on the element that triggers the chat system.
 ````
 var slackChatOptions = {
                 apiToken: '',       //#Slack Auth token.
 Required.
                 channelId: '',      //#Slack channel ID.
 Required.
                 user: '',           //name of the user.
 Required.
                 userLink: '',       //link to the user in the application - shown in #Slack
                 userImg: '',        //image of the user
                 userId: '',         //id of the user in the application
-	            sysImg: '',			//image to show when the support team replies
+                defaultSysImg: '',         //image to show when the support team replies
-	            sysUser: '',                //Required.
+                defaultSysUser: '',                //Required.
                 queryInterval: 3000,
                 chatBoxHeader: "Need help?
 Talk to our support team right here",
                 slackColor: "#36a64f",
                 messageFetchCount: 100,
                 botUser: '',        //username to post to #Slack.
 Required.
                 sendOnEnter: true,
                 disableIfAway: false,
                 elementToDisable: null,
                 heightOffset: 75,
                 debug: false,
-	            defaultUserImg: '',
+                webCache: false,
+                privateChannel: false,
+				        serverApiGateway: '/server/php/server.php',
-	            webCache: false
+                useUserDetails: false
 }

 $(<elem>).slackChat(slackChatOptions);